Mostafa-36/Chatly-app/README.md

 - 🧩 Clean, reusable components with **compound component pattern**
 - 📦 Modular backend with **centralized error handling**
 - ⚡ Real-time communication using **Socket.IO**
+- 🔔 Notification system with **unread message counter** for users who are offline or not currently in a chat (like WhatsApp)
 - 🎨 30+ theme options with full responsiveness
 - ✅ Scalable architecture and best practices